 At the end of the conciliation process the Case Manager will either:

-- Refer the case to the Ombudsman, or
+- refer the case to a Decision Maker, or

-The purpose of an Investigation is to collect and analyse information from the Consumer and Provider, to allow the Case Manager to assess the Complaint and response and form a view about how the Complaint should be resolved.
+The purpose of an Investigation is to gather sufficient information for the Case Manager to form a view about how the Complaint should be resolved.
 During an investigation, the Case Manager will tell the Consumer or Occupier and Member what information and documents we need to investigate the Complaint.

-At any stage during an investigation, we may decide that it is appropriate to use conciliation to try to resolve the Complaint.
+At any stage during an Investigation, the Case Manager may decide that it is appropriate to use conciliation to try to resolve the Complaint.

 At the end of an Investigation, we will either:

 - close the complaint as resolved, if the parties agree,

 - recommend an outcome to the parties, or